juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

-This article is a comprehensive guide on designing multi-sided platforms based on the culmination of my five years as the head of product design of Thomasnet.com.
+This article is a comprehensive guide on designing multi-sided platforms based on the culmination of my five years as the head of product design and experimentation of Thomasnet.com.

 I begin by setting a [baseline understanding of multi-sided platforms](#an-introduction-to-multi-sided-platforms); I then take a deep dive on [designing the matchmaking experience](#designing-the-matchmaking-experience); followed by a focus on [retention and growth](#designing-for-repeat-usage--growth); and last, I end the with one of the most critical yet often overlooked topics, [tracking success](#tracking-success-with-metrics-that-matter).